eighthree/Simple-LED-Strip-Controller/README.md

 * Backwards compatible with previous homebridge support
 * 1.0x related random crashes and reboots should no longer happen _*_

 _* Spamming mode changes and colour settings can cause the ESP8266 to crash and burn.
-Still investigating._
+Still investigating (see https://github.com/esp8266/Arduino/issues/2504#issuecomment-336354906)._

 ## Hardware
 #### Requirements